nasa-jpl/osr-rover-code/setup/rpi.md

 ```
 ssh osr_user@raspberrypi.local
+# or, if you've set a static IP address or know the IP address:
 ssh alfred@192.168.1.17
 ```

 It should prompt for your password and then form a connection to a terminal window on the RPi!

+> [!TIP]
+> Your computer can remember the password for you: replace `ssh` with `ssh-copy-id` in the command above once.
+Once you've entered your password you should be able to log in without a password!

 ## Installing ROS